-Reflecting Queen's Law's commitment to an international perspective in the study of law, the International Law Programs are integrated academic programs in international law that run in May and June.
-Hosted at the Bader International Study Centre (BISC)at Herstmonceux Castle, East Sussex, U.K., this unique learning opportunity combines an 8-week intensive course of international law with field study visits to law firms, international organizations, and international courts.
-Instructors and guests are prominent figures in international law, and bring their practical experience to the classroom.
-The program offers networking opportunities, including a career options evening with alumni and friends of the program.
-Students choose a program stream in either International Business Law or Public International Law.
+Reflecting Queen's Law's commitment to an international perspective in the study of law, the International Law Programs are integrated academic programs in international law that run each May and June.
+Hosted at Bader College at Herstmonceux Castle, East Sussex, U.K., this unique learning opportunity combines an 8-week intensive course in international law with field study visits to law firms, international organizations, and international courts.
+Instructors and guests are prominent figures in international law who bring their practical experience to the classroom.
+The program offers many networking opportunities, including a career options evening at the castle with alumni and friends of the program.
+Students choose either International Business Law or Public International Law.

-- Gain a comprehensive overview of the field of international law from leading practitioners in the field
+- Gain a comprehensive overview of the field of international law from leading practitioners and academics

 - Study in small and highly interactive classes